Franklin County Department of Aging

-Activities of the senior centers include: Speakers programs, ceramics, senior games, fun day in the park, bingo, dance classes, cards, bible study, craft classes, trips, parties, tours, fundraising projects, exercise classes, fitness centers, etc. The two senior centers are also visual points where older adults and families of older adults can receive services or information about services available in Franklin County.
+Activities of the senior centers include: Speakers programs, senior games, fun day in the park, bingo, dance classes, cards, bible study, craft classes, trips, parties, tours, fundraising projects, exercise classes, fitness centers, etc. The two senior centers are also focal points where older adults and families of older adults can receive services or information about services available in Franklin County.

 Mission Statement: The Franklin County Department of Aging strives to enrich the lives of Senior Citizens in Franklin County by offering a friendly place for fun, fellowship, educational programming, and provide information on available resources in the county.